LewisMurray00/React-practice-website/README.md

 ### Day 3:
 - Button component created, with two different style variables in each array
 - Button component styled
 - Created a function that is invoked on screen resize that adds and removes a button depending on the screen size

+### Day 4
+- Navbar styled
+- Navbar styled for screens less than 960px

 ## React-Router-Dom Guide